 I also responded to the Boîte-en-Valise theme because I have, for the past 6 years, been making work about a famous Surrealist deck of cards.
 In 1940 Marseilles, while attempting to escape occupied France, eight Surrealist artists, including André Breton, Jacqueline Lamba, Wifredo Lam, and Max Ernst, created the Jeu de Marseilles, a unique deck of cards featuring key Surrealist icons such as Freud, Paracelsus, Lewis Carroll’s Alice, and Hélène Smith.
 The deck was an attempt to encapsulate some key aspects of Surrealist thinking in a way that was easily carried and hidden from the Nazis.
 Duchamp made his Boîte-en-Valise work for similar reasons.

-In the various performances I have created, I tell the story of the Surrealist’s escape attempts involving the gangsters of Marseilles, the encroaching Nazi forces, and the activities of the underground resistance and Varian Fry’s Emergency Rescue Committee, while drawing parallels with the current rise of the extreme right-wing and the plight of the refugee.
+Thes various performances I created, respond to the story of the Surrealist’s escape attempts involving the gangsters of Marseilles, the encroaching Nazi forces, and the activities of the underground resistance and Varian Fry’s Emergency Rescue Committee while drawing parallels with the current rise of the extreme right-wing and the plight of the refugee.
 The suitcases I have used in these performances reference those of the refugee artists (specifically Walter Benjamin’s lost valise) while playing with notions of the conjuror’s gibecière.

 Alongside this historical drama, the stories of the icons in the deck are told using the deck itself, the contents of the suitcase, and a Mindreading App.
 The App is a development of the Resonant Bits prototype Apps, created in collaboration with the University of Bristol and Pervasive Media Studio, which utilise Automaticity and Ideomotor Responses, beloved by the Surrealists.